nismod/energy_demand/docs/documentation.md

 *Table 2: Technology assignement to enduses*

-## 12 Used Data Sets
+## 12 Data sets

 This section provides an overview of all used datasets in HIRE and necessary data preparation.

-### 12.1 National Energy Data
+### 12.1 National Energy Statistics

-The base year energy consumption of the UK (ECUK) in terms of fuels and technology shares for the residential, service and industry sectors is taken from the Department for Business, Energy and Industrial Strategy ([BEIS, 2016](https://www.gov.uk/government/collections/energy-consumption-in-the-uk)).
+The base year final energy consumption of the UK (ECUK) in terms of fuels and technology shares for the residential, service and industry sectors is taken from the Department for Business, Energy and Industrial Strategy ([BEIS, 2016](https://www.gov.uk/government/collections/energy-consumption-in-the-uk)).
 National final energy data is provided for 6 fuel types (solid fuel, gas, electricity, oil, heat sold, bioenergy and waste) in the unit of ktoe (tonne of oil equivalents).
 All energy unit conversions are based on the unit converter by the International Energy Agency ([IEA, 2017](http://www.iea.org/statistics/resources/unitconverter)).

+Even though sub-national data for gas and electricity consumption are  [available](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/541163/ECUK_2016.pdf) from BEIS, they do not provide the same level of differentiation with respect to distinguishing between different endues or sectors.

-### 12.2 Household Electricity Servey
+### 12.2 Household Electricity Servey (DECC 2014)

-The [Household Electricity Survey (HES)](https://www.gov.uk/government/collections/household-electricity-survey) is the most detailed monitoring of electricity use ever carried out in the UK.
+The [Household Electricity Survey (HES)](https://www.gov.uk/government/collections/household-electricity-survey) by the Department of Energy & Climate Change (DECC 2014) is the most detailed monitoring of electricity use carried out in the UK.
 Electricity consumption was monitored at an appliance level in 250 owner-occupied households across England from 2010 to 2011.
+From the provided spreadsheet for users (DECC 2017), peak load profiles and averaged monthly data are available for a sample of 250 households on a 10 minutes basis.
+The data are aggregated to hourly resolution to derive hourly load profiles for the full year.

 The load profiles for different residential enduses for different daytypes (weekend, working day) are taken from a [24 hour spreadsheet tool](https://www.gov.uk/government/publications/spreadsheet-tools-for-users).

 ### 12.3 Carbon Trust advanced metering trial

-The (Carbon Trust, 2007) advanced metering trial dataset contains hourly electricity and gas demand measurements for different service (business) sectors.
+The (Carbon Trust, 2007) advanced metering trial dataset contains hourly electricity and gas demand measurements for different service (business) sectors from over 500 measurement sites broken down in sectors.
 The Carbon Trust data does not allow distinguishing between different end uses within each sector.
 According to the dominant fuel type of each end use, either aggregated gas or sector specific load profiles are therefore assigned.
 For ‘water heating’, ‘space heating’ and the ‘other_gas_enduse’, all gas measurements across all sectors are used, because the sample size was too little to distinguish between gas use for different sectors.
 For all other end uses, sector specific electricity load profiles are assigned.
 The provided sectors in the data trial do not fully correspond to the ECUK sectors (see Table 5) and where a sector is missing, the aggregated profiles across all sectors are used.
 No technology specific load profiles are used.

 <table align="center">
   <tr>